 I never thought I’d be 25 and spending my evenings with a cup of herbal tea looking for a financial adviser, but here I am.
 I joined Royal London in April so my knowledge of protection is growing fast but it still seems like protection products change nearly as much as our wedding plans.
 And the terminology used by providers differs so much that for your average Jo it can be pretty confusing.

-If you want to find out more about diabetes and how to have better protection conversations with clients who have it, why not register for our upcoming webinar – “Getting cover for clients with diabetes”.
+If you want to find out more about diabetes and how to have better protection conversations with clients who have it, why not take a look at our CPD module – “Getting cover for clients with diabetes - the facts and the opportunity”.